cisco-ie/IOSXE_ZTP/README.md

 3. Hybrid(Autoinstall+Python)

 On devices that support python ZTP and AutoInstall we can enable hybrid mode.
-Python based ZTP will always takes priority and will trigger a python script as in option 2 above and if that fails it will fallback to AutoInstall for generic configuration(cisconet.cfg) to establish remote connectivity.
+Python based ZTP will always takes priority and will trigger a python script as in option 2 above and if that fails it will fallback to AutoInstall for generic configuration.
+This generic configuartion file must have have a hardcode name  as cisconet.cfg to be picked up by the device.

 DHCP Server Configuration for Python + AutoInstall